radiant-rstats/radiant.data/inst/app/tools/help/transform.Rmd

 income_rc = ifelse(ID %in% c(1, 3, 15), income/1000, income)
 ```

 12. If a date variable is in a format not available through the `Type` menu you can use the `parse_date_time` function.
-For a date formated as `2-1-14` you would specify the command below (note that this format will also be parsed correctly by the `mdy` function in the `Type` menu)
+For a date formatted as `2-1-14` you would specify the command below (note that this format will also be parsed correctly by the `mdy` function in the `Type` menu)

 ```r
 date = parse_date_time(x, '%m%d%y')